 File retention after ready | Until expires_at (1 hour after creation).
 Send before the window closes. |

 | Metadata retention | 60 days.
-You can call GET /attachment-uploads/{attachment_id} for observability after the file is gone. |
+The session record is kept for observability after the file is deleted. |

 Related